 Of course, most of us don’t have £20,000 – the current annual ISA allowance – sitting around in a bank account waiting to be invested in an ISA.
 But the good news is that you can still benefit from compounding returns by investing small amounts regularly.

-Our calculations show that contributing monthly is likely to generate better returns for you than leaving it to the last minute and making a lump sum contribution.
-For example, if you’d contributed £500 every month since 1999, you could have accrued £2,192 in additional returns compared to making a lump sum payment at the end of the tax year.
+If you’d contributed £500 every month since 1999, you could have accrued £4,694 in additional returns compared to making a lump sum payment at the end of the tax year.

-Remember, whichever type of ISA works for you, the sooner you start saving, the sooner you’ll be on the way to reaching your financial goals.
+Remember, whichever type of ISA works for you, the sooner you start, the sooner you’ll be on the way to reaching your financial goals.